We think this movie stands out for:

 Is it any good?

-Imagine James Bond crossed with Willy Wonka and the Chocolate Factory, and you might have an idea of what to expect in SPY KIDS, one of the best family movies of 2001.
-It has just the right combination of giddy fantasy, exciting adventure, wonderful special effects, and sly comedy to be ideal for 7- to 12-year-olds and their families.
+Imagine James Bond crossed with Willy Wonka and the Chocolate Factory, and you might have an idea of what to expect in this, one of the best family movies of 2001.
+Spy Kids has just the right combination of giddy fantasy, exciting adventure, wonderful special effects, and sly comedy to be ideal for 7- to 12-year-olds and their families.
 It's also notable for featuring strong female characters and and characters and performers from the Latino culture.

-Families can talk about the movie's conclusion that spy work is easy compared to keeping a family together.
+Families can talk about the conclusion of Spy Kids that spy work is easy compared to keeping a family together.
 What does it take to keep a family together and functioning well so that everyone's happy?